D0BR0MYSL/toggle-tray-icons-win11/readme.md

 ## Purpose

-A simple utility script to toggle quickly visibility of Tray Icons for those who prefer to hide all or show all tray icons at once, instead of manually toggling each icon in taskbar settings.
+A simple utility script for quick toggle Tray Icons on Windows 11 Taskbar.
+For those who prefer to hide all or show all tray icons at once, instead of manually switching each icon in taskbar settings.

 ## Using

+Two run modes:

 1) Run this script without any arguments and it will reveal all hidden Tray icons.